lukeod/vampiresurvivors-modding/visual-effects.md

 ### Features

+Based on the decompiled code, this system appears to provide:

-- Centralized tracking of all game particle systems
+- Tracking of game particle systems
 - Automatic pause/unpause handling for visual consistency
-- Global shader parameter management for particle effects
+- Shader parameter management for particle effects
 - Time synchronization for particle animations

 ## GizmoManager

-Comprehensive visual feedback system for level-ups, icons, and special effects.
+Based on code analysis, this appears to be a visual feedback system for level-ups, icons, and special effects.

 ### Properties